Rennzie/technical-blogging/the-case-for-cogs/blog.md

 }
 ```

 The `pixelValuesToColorFn` gives us control over which colour gets applied to each pixel when the `canvas` is rendered.
-It's passed a `values` parameter which is an array of band values - which will dependant on our COG.
+It's passed a `values` parameter which is an array of band values - which will be dependant on our COG.
 Ours is RGB and values will be an array of three bands: `[ R, G, B ]`.
 If it's a single band `NIR` image then the value will be an array with one value.
-When multiple images are used (by using multiple paths) the values argument combines both and the order will depend on that of the urls supplied to `paths`.
+When multiple images are used (by using multiple paths) passed to `values` combines both and the order will depend on that of the urls supplied to `paths`.
 For example, if `paths={[ NIR_URL, RED_URL ]}` the resulting values argument would be `[ NIR, Red ]`. `pixelValuesToColorFn` must return a valid [CSS colour](https://developer.mozilla.org/en-US/docs/Web/CSS/color) string which gets applied to the canvas.

 How the function is used really depends on the underlying dataset.
 This example is for an RGB image: